-The statement of net position and the statement of activities display information on all nonfiduciary activities of the primary government and its component units.
+The statement of net position and the statement of activities display information on all nonfiduciary activities of the primary government.
 The statements distinguish between those activities of the Town that are governmental, which are normally supported by taxes and intergovernmental revenues, and those that are considered business-type activities, which rely to a significant extent on fees and charges for support.
-The primary government is reported separately from certain legally separate component units for which the primary government is financially accountable.